New Zealand Job Interview Tips

 Ask questions about the job, the lines of authority and your future responsibilities, but avoid raising the issue of salary or benefits early in the process.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).

-After the interview, remember to write a thank you letter and subsequently follow-up by letter, email or phone call.
+After the interview, remember to write a thank you letter and subsequent follow-up by letter, email or phone call.
 Employers regard this as an indication of your firm interest in the position.

 A medical examination may be required for some occupations and some employers test all their prospective employees for drug abuse.